-Check wheel clearance before tightening.
-At times adhesive wheel weights inside the wheel barrel could potentially come into contact with your calipers.

-Torque your wheels to manufacturer's recommendation.
+- Check wheel clearance before tightening.
+Be aware adhesive wheel weights inside the wheel barrel could potentially come into contact with your calipers. - Torque your wheels to manufacturer's recommendation.

-Step 14 - Safety check
+Step 14 - Reconnect Battery and Safety check

-Drive the car at low speeds in a safe location to ensure proper functioning of the brakes.
+- Reconnect negative battery terminal and install cowl and side panels. - Drive the car at low speeds in a safe location to ensure proper functioning of the brakes.